 You can check the list of some good accommodation or stay options in Kinnaur Valley.

-There are a few camping spots near the village and you can easily spot some locals to help you out!
+There are a few camping spots near the village, and you can easily spot some locals to help you out!
 So, do not hesitate to take your camping gear and spend a night under a billion-star sky.

 Most Common Kalpa Itinerary

-While the hills tend to bring you immense peace and one can experience true tranquillity, I am a huge believer that in order to gain perspective, you must delve in deeper.
+While the hills tend to bring you immense peace and one can experience true tranquillity, I am a huge believer that to gain perspective, you must delve deeper.
 Kalpa provides you with that opportunity.
 So, next time you’re craving some mountain air, move further than Manali and Shimla and get yourself some Kalpa magic.
 Heck, make a trip out of just the Kinnaur Valley.

 In terms of the route, I believe the Shimla-Reckong Peo-Kalpa route is far easier – thanks to the many facilities available on the route.
 Once you reach the idyllic village, don’t rush away.
 Of course, that is not the Himachali way.

 Kalpa to Chitkul – Sangla Valley

 Nearby places of Chitkul and Sangla are great places to cover in your adventure of Lower- Kinnaur.
 Trust me, this is the perfect combination of Charm and adventure.